Ontario Highway 417: Quebec to Ottawa

-After crossing a Via Rail line, the route dips south of Casselman and curves to the west at Exit 66 (County Road 7).
+After crossing a Via Rail line, the route dips south of Casselman, then curves to the west at Exit 66 (County Road 7).
 It roughly parallels the Via Rail line several kilometres north of the freeway, though significant deviations bypass the communities of Benoit and Limoges; the latter is served by Exit 79 (County Road 5).
 Near Limoges is the Larose Forest, a man-made forest planted between 1928 and 1980 over the Bourget Desert, itself created as the result of clear cutting in the 19th century.

-At Exit 88, Highway 417 enters the city of Ottawa, though the surroundings remain unchanged and the highway remains largely rural until Exit 109 (Hunt Club Road), near Ramsayville.
+At Exit 88, Highway 417 enters the City of Ottawa, though the surroundings remain unchanged and the highway remains largely rural until Exit 109 (Hunt Club Road), near Ramsayville.

 North of Ramsayville, the route jogs abruptly to the west as it crosses Greens Creek and enters the suburbs of Ottawa; an interchange with Innes Road divides the countryside to the south and east from the city to the north and west.

-The freeway merges with Ottawa Regional Road 174 (also known as the Queensway) at a large two-level interchange known locally as the Split, curving to the west and into downtown Ottawa.
+The highway merges with Ottawa Regional Road 174 (also known as The Queensway) at a large, two-level interchange known locally as The Split, curving to the west and into downtown Ottawa.
 This reunites Highway 417 with the former Highway 17, that portion which was renamed as Regional Road 174.
 The interchange also provides access to Aviation Parkway from westbound Highway 417 and from the parkway to eastbound Highway 417.
 West of this junction, Highway 417 assumes the route name of the Queensway.

 Queensway

-Within Ottawa, the Queensway extends from Orleans in the east and passes just south of downtown through central Ottawa to Kanata in the west as a urban freeway.
-Two major interchanges anchor either end of this section: in the east, Highway 417 diverges south towards Montreal at the Split, while the Queensway continues east as Ottawa Regional Road 174 and Aviation Parkway branches north; in the west, Highway 416 travels south to Highway 401.
+Within Ottawa, the Queensway extends from Orleans in the east and passes just south of downtown through central Ottawa to Kanata in the west as an urban freeway.
+Two major interchanges anchor either end of this section: in the east, Highway 417 diverges south towards Montreal at The Split, while the Queensway continues east as Ottawa Regional Road 174 and Aviation Parkway branches north; in the west, Highway 416 travels south to Highway 401.
 The core section of the Queensway is eight lanes wide, four per carriageway.

 The freeway is elevated on a berm along some central portions of the route, providing views of downtown and the Gatineau Hills to the north.
 This section was constructed along a former Canadian National Railway railbed.
-The route bisects central Ottawa with downtown and the Parliament Buildings to the north of the highway and residential neighbourhoods including the Glebe to the south.
+The route bisects central Ottawa with downtown and the Parliament Buildings to the north of the highway, and residential neighbourhoods, including the Glebe, to the south.
 Towards the Richmond Road interchange, the original western terminus of the Queensway, both sides of the freeway are lined by residential subdivisions as the highway transitions back to a suburban setting.

 Between Eagleson/March Road and Moodie Drive in the west and between Blair Road and Place d'Orléans Drive in the east, a bus-only shoulder is used by OCTranspo's Transitway rapid-transit network.
 Several closely spaced exits serve the downtown core of Ottawa, including Nicholas Street, Bronson Avenue and Metcalfe Street; the former was once designated as various provincial highways, most recently Highway 31.